 Course focuses on college student development theories and their application to higher education.
 Primary areas of focus include: (1) intellectual and ethical developmental theory, individual development models, learning styles models, and theories of cultural identity, (2) ethical considerations using theory in practice, and (3) critique of theories from a variety of research perspectives.

 Permission required if not a student in the program.
 Intensive analysis of research process as applied to study of higher education.
-The course is intended for Ed.M. and Ed.D. students in the program.
+The course is intended for Ed.M., Ed.D., and Ph.D. students in the program.
 Other students in the college who wish to enroll should obtain permission of the instructor.
 Analysis of selected classic and contemporary works that have influenced thought and affected public opinion and public policy related to higher education.
 Topics vary from year to year.

 Review and discussion of the research and literature, diverse roles, and expectations that characterize the position of college professor, with attention to implications for professional and personal development.
 Consideration of the professoriate as a profession.

 Theory and practice concerning theory, evaluation, and improvement of college teaching.
 Topics include models and practices for review, design, and conduct of faculty development programs.

 This course is designed to give you an understanding of the civic mission of higher education and introduce you to the study and practice of public engagement in higher education.
 During the semester, we will consider the civic roles of postsecondary education institutions both past and present.
 Special attention will be paid to contemporary philosophies and practices of engagement, and how engagement is expressed in various institutional contexts.